PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 ------------

 :program:`Recursor` keeps all the data it needs in memory.
-The default configuration uses a little more than 1GB when the caches are full.
+Typically, the default configuration uses a little more than 1GB when the caches are full.
-Depending on configuration, memory usage can amount to many gigabytes for a large installation.
+Depending on configuration and usage patterns, memory usage can amount to many gigabytes for a large installation.

 .. warning::
    Avoid swapping.
 The memory access patterns of :program:`Recursor` are random.
 This means